Willis Tower: Syndicate ownership

 In March 2004, MetLife announced that it would sell the building to a group of investors, including Joseph Chetrit, Joseph Moinian, Lloyd Goldman, Joseph Cayre, and Jeffrey Feil of New York, as well as American Landmark Properties of Skokie, Illinois.
 The quoted price was $840 million, with $825 million held in a mortgage.
 Two years later, in February 2007, the Sears Tower's owners obtained a $780 million loan from UBS.
 At the time, UBS valued the tower at $1.2 billion.

 Since 2007, the owners had considered plans for the construction of a hotel on the north side of Jackson Boulevard, between Wacker Drive and Franklin Street, close to the entrance of the observation deck, above the tower's underground parking garage.
 According to the tower's owners, the second building was considered in the original design.
 The plan was eventually cancelled as city zoning did not permit construction of such a tall building in that location.
 In February 2009, the owners announced they were considering a plan to paint the structure silver, an idea that was later abandoned.
 It was hoped that a new, silver, paint-job would "rebrand" the building and highlight its advances in energy efficiency for an estimated cost of $50 million.

 Although Sears' naming rights expired in 2003, the building continued to be called the Sears Tower for several years, despite multiple changes in ownership.
 In March 2009, London-based insurance broker Willis Group Holdings agreed to lease a portion of the building and obtained the naming rights.
 On July 16, 2009, the building was officially renamed the Willis Tower.
 By 2011, the building's owners were considering selling a partial ownership stake, or even the entire building, to an investor.
-The next year, United Airlines announced it would move its corporate headquarters from 77 West Wacker Drive to Willis Tower.
+The next year, United Airlines announced it would move its corporate headquarters from 77 West Wacker Drive to the Willis Tower.